 In the workplace, this could be a colleague who advocates for product features that empower disabled customers to be included in the product roadmap or a white manager who helps his female, black coworker get a promotion.
 Great workplace allies can create a company culture where every employee feels supported and heard.

 How can you practice effective allyship in the workplace?

-We sat down with Malcom Glenn, a writer, speaker, and public policy specialist and the current Director of Public Affairs at Better.com, to ask his opinion on how to be an effective ally in the workplace.
+We sat down with Malcom Glenn, a writer, speaker, public policy specialist, and the current Director of Public Affairs at Better.com, to ask his opinion on how to be an effective ally in the workplace.
 According to Glenn, there are two types of allyship: effective allyship and performative allyship.

 What is the difference between these two forms of allyship in the workplace?
-The answer is simple, according to Glenn: effective allies don’t just talk about change, they take action and initiative to lead the change they want to see.
-Performative allies are allies only in name.
-Their “support” of a marginalized group is often just when it’s convenient for them and can actually be harmful to a group.
+The answer is simple, according to Glenn: influential allies don’t just talk about change; they take action and initiative to lead the change they want to see.
+On the other hand, performative allies are allies only in name.
+Their “support” of a marginalized group is often just when it’s convenient for them and can harm a group.
 “It is easy to engage in slacktivism,” said Glenn.
-“Posting a Blackout Tuesday #BLM picture on Instagram doesn’t actually do anything and it doesn’t cost you anything.
-The real way in which you show yourself as a true ally is to put some skin in the game.”
+“Posting a Blackout Tuesday #BLM picture on Instagram doesn’t do anything, and it doesn’t cost you anything.
+The real way you show yourself as a true ally is to put some skin in the game.”

 What does having skin in the game look like in the modern workplace?

 “You have to be willing to lose something—it doesn’t have to be losing your life, losing your house, or losing your job—but being willing to risk something”Malcom Glenn

 Risking something could be sticking your neck out on someone else’s behalf, disagreeing with a superior, or putting your professional reputation on the line to stand up for what you believe in.